Hyperbolic band theory: Results and Discussion

+is the \emph{Laplace-Beltrami operator} on the Poincar\'e disk $\mathbb{H}$, which we will refer to as the ``hyperbolic Laplacian''.
+One then explicitly checks that $\Delta$ commutes with M\"obius transformations.

-We now turn to the hyperbolic case, where we consider a potential $V(x,y)$ with the symmetry of a $\{4g,4g\}$ hyperbolic tiling with $g\geq 2$.
-We first outline the key steps of our construction for general tilings of this type, and later proceed with detailed calculations for a specific example: the Poincar\'e regular octagonal $\{8,8\}$ tiling ($g=2$) illustrated in [Fig.~\ref{fig:lattice}(c)].
+To introduce a hyperbolic lattice, we consider a potential $V(x,y)$ with the symmetry of a $\{4g,4g\}$ hyperbolic tiling with $g\geq 2$.
+The unit cell of such tilings --- which are impossible in Euclidean space --- is a hyperbolic $4g$-gon, $4g$ of which meet at each vertex of the lattice.
+We first outline the key steps of our construction for general tilings of this type, and later proceed with detailed calculations for a specific example: the Poincar\'e regular octagonal $\{8,8\}$ tiling ($g=2$) illustrated in Fig.~\ref{fig:lattice}(c).